-The humidifying column holds 130 ml (4.4 oz), which is enough to continuously provide humidity for up to three or four days.
+The humidifying column holds 130 ml (4.4 oz) of ultrapure water, which is enough to continuously provide humidity for up to three or four days.
 When the water level approaches the minimum indicator (approximately one-third full), add 18 Mohm•cm ultrapure water to reach the maximum level.

 - Do not operate humidity level control if the water level is below the minimum indicator.
 Operating without enough water can damage the instrument and the humidifying column. - Before and during an experiment with humidity level control, check the water level in the humidifying column and refill as needed.
-(Be aware that refilling the humidifying column during an experiment can reduce the humidity level for several minutes.) - Only use 18 Mohm•cm ultrapure water to fill the humidifying column. - Confirm that the stopper is firmly seated in the humidifying column.
-A loose stopper can allow gas leakage and other environmental control system issues.
+(Be aware that refilling the humidifying column during an experiment can reduce the humidity level for several minutes.) - Use only 18 Mohm •cm ultrapure water to fill the humidifying column. - It can be easy to overfill the humidifying column.
+When filling the humidifying column, use care not to fill beyond the maximum indicator. - Confirm that the rubber stopper is firmly seated in the humidifying column.
+A loose stopper can allow gas leakage and other environmental control system issues. - If you need to empty the humidifying column, be sure to disconnect all tubing/wiring before you begin.
+Trying to empty the humidifying column with the tubing/wiring connected can damage the instrument and the humidifying column.
+See Connecting and Disconnecting Tubing on page 50 for details.